Michigan Alternative Teacher Certification

 Those who wish to teach career and technical education subjects recognized by the Michigan Department of Education may apply for either an Interim Occupational Certification or an Annual Occupational Authorization to teach.

 An Interim Occupational Certificate can be issued to those who have a bachelor’s degree that includes a major or minor in the vocational subject to be taught plus 4,000 hours of experience in that occupational area, plus 6 semester credit hours of professional/occupational education credit.
 Candidates for this certificate must also pass the MTTC Professional Readiness Examination and the subject area exam for the occupation to be taught.
-The Interim Occupational Certification leads to the Occupational Education Certification upon completion of three years of successful teaching and 3 semester credits of reading diagnostics and remediation, plus continuing education clock hours.
+The Interim Occupational Certification leads to the Occupational Education Certification upon completion of three years of successful teaching and three semester credits of reading diagnostics and remediation, plus continuing education clock hours.

 The Annual Occupational Authorization is an annual certificate similar to an emergency certificate that is valid only for one year for each application.
 This certificate may be issued to a teacher who is not certified under other pathways but fulfills a district need if no qualified teachers are available.
 The candidate must have a minimum of a high school diploma and 4,000 clock hours of recent and relevant experience in the subject to be taught.
 Once a teacher is authorized under this track he or she must enroll in an approved CTE Teacher Preparation Program and complete at least one credit per year, and complete the preparation program fully within 8 consecutive years.